Chocolate bread and butter pudding for Halloween

 Chocolate bread and butter pudding

 Bread and butter puddings are always best made with stale bread – this may not be problem with pulled apart barm brack!
+If you have no cream in the house, you can just use milk instead.
 Serves 4.

 400g barm brack, sliced